chrisvugrinec/demo-aks-osba/README.md

 The Open Service Broker API is an API designed to make integration between your (micro)services and your paas services effortless.
 This demo shows an example of a python app deployed on a Managed Kubernetes cluster that will use the Redis Paas Service from Azure by using the OSBA.

+This is how it works on Azure with the Managed Kubernetes Cluster (AKS):
+* You will create a service principal on your azure tenant
+* You will install a Service Broker in your Kubernetes cluster that will use your service principal
+* Then you will install a tool that will use the broker in combination with kubectl, this tool is name svcat
+* Install a paas service with the svcat tool, for eg redis with this command: svcat provision redis --class azure-rediscache --plan basic -p location=westeurope -p resourceGroup=datalinks
+* The create a binding to this service, this will create a secret in Kubernetes.
+This secret can be used by applications (like this voting app) to access the PAAs service

 ## How

 * clone this repo